jayrm/fblo/README.md

 JayRM's FreeBASIC Load Out
 --------------------------
-Prebuilt libraries for win32/win64 and source files that can be can be dropped in to an existing FreeBASIC install.
+Prebuilt libraries for win32/win64 and source files that can be can be dropped in to an existing standalone FreeBASIC install.

 Version 0.3